tillfoo/GHF51-Case/README.md

 * I had good results with tree-supports and brim.

 * Make sure to set the seam orientation to the back of the part.
 Otherwise the fins won't turn out as nicely.

-* I printed at 220°C/60°C nozzle/bed temperature.

-Unless you've got an amazing(ly well configured) printer, expect to do some part cleanup, due to stringing/oozing and the somewhat intricate geometry.

 ### Components